 - Maintaining high levels of cash and cash equivalents

-Cash budgeting is a method of working capital management that involves creating a budget for your company’s cash flow.
+Cash budgeting is a method of management that involves creating a budget for your company’s cash flow.
 This budget can help you to predict how much cash you’ll need to have on hand in order to meet your obligations.

 - Managing inventory levels